Sylforen/mario-cv/README.md

   <img src="./best_run.gif" width="600"/>
 </p>

 This project demonstrates a lightweight reinforcement learning agent for Super Mario Bros.
-Instead of using a deep neural network, the agent relies on simple sprite detection and proximity-based features (distance to enemies, obstacles, and gaps) to decide when to move or jump.

-The agent also tracks areas where it repeatedly gets stuck and increases exploration near those points in future episodes.
-The best-performing episode from a run is saved as `best_run.gif`, displayed above.
+It uses simple sprite detection and proximity-based features (distance to enemies, obstacles, and gaps) for decision-making.
+The agent also tracks areas of repeated failure and increases exploration near those points.
+The best-performing episode is saved as `best_run.gif`.

 ---